abusedmedia/Presenta-WWW/content/blog/dynamic-social-preview-image-for-website-articles.md

 ![](../blog/covers/apple-og.png)

-While most publishing platform, such as Wordpress, allows to set an image for each article, such this example:
+While most publishing platform, such as WordPress, allows to set an image for each article, such this example:

 ![](../blog/covers/tc-og.png)